Winona Cargile Alexander: Later life and death

 After her husband's death in 1943, Alexander moved her family back to Jacksonville.
 She worked in social work, first as an administrator with Travelers' Aid.
 She worked from 1950 until 1960 as admissions officer at Brewster Hospital.
 Alexander founded the Jacksonville alumnae chapter of Delta Sigma Theta.

 She was active in the Laura Street Presbyterian Church, where she taught and was chosen as an elder.
 She volunteered with the YWCA, where she was on the board of directors, and also on the Methodist Hospital Board of Directors.
-She died in 1984.
+She died in 1984 in Jacksonville, aged 91.

 Honors and legacy

 The Jacksonville chapter of the Delta Sigma Theta has a scholarship named after Alexander which is awarded to high school graduates.

-In 2018, Lenny Curry, the mayor of Jacksonville, declared June 9, 2018 as Winona Cargile Alexander Memorial Day in honor of her legacy.
+In 2018, Lenny Curry, the mayor of Jacksonville, declared June 9, 2018, as Winona Cargile Alexander Memorial Day in honor of her legacy.